-In the early 1970s, American Tortoise (a.k.a.
-Model Power) became the sole importer of these locos, which were sold under the Minitrix and Model Power brands.
+In the early 1970s, American Tortoise became the sole importer of these locos, which were sold under the Minitrix and Model Power brands.
 Production continued until the late 1990s, when Trix went bankrupt, and their new owner, Märklin, ended production of all North American models.
 American Tortoise ran advertisements such as this:

 Return to: Locomotives